ShawnO-O/GitHubDemo/README.md

 # GitHubDemo
+## Friendly reminder: You should put your GitHub token on /asserts/token.txt.

 🔧 Architecture
 This project is based on MVVM (Model–View–ViewModel) architecture and follows clean architecture principles with separation of concerns.